noqqe/why-openbsd.rocks/content/fact/malloc-randomization.md

 title: "Memory allocation randomization"
 ---

+`malloc` allocates memory that are requested by programs using systemcalls.
-`malloc` randomizes allocations all over the address space.
-It makes attacks harder because each run has a different memory layout, catches bugs (allocations are surrounded by unmapped memory) and allows realloc to grow an allocation without copying in most cases.
+It randomizes allocations of memory all over the address space.

+This makes attacks harder because each run has a different memory layout, catches bugs (allocations are surrounded by unmapped memory) and allows `realloc` to grow an allocation without copying in most cases.

 Details: